What is Conditional Access?

-When it comes to charging for content and protecting the associated revenues, the basic requirement was (and still is) access control.
-To control access, companies encrypt content so only subscribers paying their bills can access and watch it.
-Pay-TV operators adopted conditional access systems (CAS) to manage content security and ensure that they and other rights holders could monetize their assets.
+When it comes to charging for content and protecting the associated revenues, the basic requirement was (and still is) access control, which was achieved by employing a technology called conditional access.
+But what is conditional access you ask?
+Well, how conditional access systems (CAS) work is by encrypting content so only subscribers paying their bills (that is, meeting the ‘conditions of access’) can access and watch it.
+Pay-TV operators adopted solutions created by conditional access system vendors to manage content protection and ensure that they and other rights holders could monetize their assets.

 The conditional access (CA) model is still used for transmission of digital video broadcasting over satellite and terrestrial networks, as well as telco IPTV (a.k.a. managed IPTV), although they both have been complemented with digital rights management security for OTT (streaming video over the Internet).